mimirblockchainsolutions/signing_cli/README.md

 # Offline signing utility

-This tool can be used to build and sign transactions offline to be sent to a network, or with a node running to send from the command line with a node running in the background, or send to a remote node.
+This tool can be used to build and sign transactions offline to be sent to a network, or with a node running in the background to send from the command line, or send to a remote node.
 You can generate a key to use or use a json wallet from Parity.

 ## Usage